Logan-Abramowitz/Logan-Abramowitz.github.io/_pages/cv.md

 ---

 #### Skills
 - **Programming:** Python, Java, OCaml, SQL
-- **Software:** Tableau, Fusion 360, AWS, Kubernetes
+- **Software:** Tableau, Fusion 360, AWS, Kubernetes, Docker
 - **Intangibles:** Leadership, Organization, Teamwork

 ---

 #### Projects
 - **North Campus Mail Room Optimization**:
+  January 2024 - May 2024
   I worked in team of three to analyze inefficiencies in the North Campus Mail Room of Cornell University and model solutions.
   - Our proposed solution would increase efficiency by 30% without increasing cost
   - Learned how to work with databases, simulate queues, and present findings

 - **Predict to Get Picked: Prediction Models for Formula 1 Constructors**:
-  *[Short Description]*
-  - Key Achievement 1
-  - Key Achievement 2
+  January 2025 - May 2025
+  I conducted data analysis and machine learning modeling on Formula 1 race data within a team of four to predict pit stop timings and provide strategy insights for racing teams.
+  - Engineered custom features and cleaned multi-table datasets for predictive modeling
+  - Built and evaluated logistic regression and random forest classifiers to predict pit stops, achieving an ROC curve with an AUC of 0.91
+  - Co-authored a 15-page final report and developed interactive, hyperlinked figures for clear presentation

 ---